Marin County Sheriff's Office

 • Amphetamines – disqualified if used within the past 5 years (unless prescribed to you and not abused)

-• Cocaine powder – disqualified if used within the past 5 years
+• Cocaine powder – disqualified is used within the past 5 years

 • CNS / Barbiturates – disqualified if used within the past 5 years